geoff-sheldon/private-docker-registry-ssl/README.md

 # Five-step setup for private Docker repository with Let's Encrypt SSL

 Make sure you have a domain name and SSH access to an instance.
-This works well under a DigitalOcean's Ubuntu with Docker and Docker Compose installed.
+This works with htpasswd to create users and passwords.
+This is nice because nginx can manage access based on user, so if you ever want distinct read/write permissions this repo can be extended.
 ## Steps

 1. Set in `docker-compose.yml` the **REGISTRY_USER, REGISTRY_PASSWORD and DOMAIN** on the Nginx args.